grammyjs/website/site/docs/guide/getting-started.md

 The bot token looks like `123456:aBcDeF_gHiJkLmNoP-q`.
 It is used to authenticate your bot.

 Got the token?
-You can now code your bot in the `index.ts` file.
+You can now code your bot in the `bot.ts` file.
 You can copy the following example bot into that file, and pass your token to the `Bot` constructor:

 ```ts [TypeScript]